Skip to contents

 weightsname

 The name of the column containing the sampling weights.
 If not set, all observations have same weight.
+When weights are time-invariant (constant within each unit across periods), all fix_weights options produce identical results and no special handling is needed.

 alp